What we look for

-We strongly recommend reading our submission guide.
+We strongly recommend reading our 'Before submitting your idea' section below.
 It details the criteria our Innovation Managers use to evaluate all ideas submitted to us.
 This will give your idea a better chance of success.

 You can also speak to a member of the team for further advice and support.